ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 We are proud to release Elektra 0.9.2.

+This release focuses on bugfixes and stability improvements, but also brings some new features.
+With the 0.9.x series of releases we shift our focus to KDE and GNOME integration.

 ## What is Elektra?

 Elektra serves as a universal and secure framework to access